 null Option on Opera

-Opera's latest option contracts expiring on February 20th 2026 are carrying combined implied volatility of 0.6 with a put-to-call open interest ratio of 3.29 over 20 outstanding agreements suggesting investors are buying way more puts than calls on contracts expiring on February 20th 2026.
+Opera's latest option contracts expiring on May 15th 2026 are carrying combined implied volatility of 0.87 with a put-to-call open interest ratio of 0.33 over 41 outstanding agreements suggesting investors are buying way more calls than puts on contracts expiring on May 15th 2026.
+The total put volume is at 2.0, with calls trading at the volume of 40.0.
+This yields a 0.05 put-to-call volume ratio.

 The chart above shows Opera's distribution of open interest by maturity on contracts that have not yet been settled.
 The area between the two highest points is the projection of the price at expiration.
 Opera's open interest chart also provides vital information regarding the liquidity of an option.
 If there is no open interest for Opera's option, there is no secondary market available for investors to trade.